XinyeeElaine/Elaine_Portfolio/README.md

 The source code, design, written copy, illustrations, and all other assets in this repository are my own work.
 You may view and read the code for reference or learning.
 You may **not** copy, reuse, modify, redistribute, republish, or use any part of it — in whole or in part, commercially or otherwise — without my written permission.

-Third-party libraries loaded by this project (React, Babel, and any CDN dependencies) remain under their own respective licenses.
+Third-party dependencies (React, Vite, and anything in `package.json`) remain under their own respective licenses.

 Want to use something here?
 [Ask me](https://sillycookie.me/#contact).